- Lanterman Home Page

-Training - Monday through Friday, most of the clients participate in six hours of training at a Day Training Center (DTAC) on campus.
+Training - Monday through Friday, most of the clients participate in five to six hours of training at a Day Training Center (DTAC) on campus.
 The Teachers and assistants train students in vocational, communication, and life skills.
-While sharpening job skills through performing their work, clients earn money for every job they do.
+While sharpening job skills through performing their work, clients earn money for the jobs perform.

 Music, Visual, and Sensory Therapy - Music Therapy is an integral part of the client's day.
 It increases awareness and developmental skills.
 For some client's who are not medically able to participate in regular training activities, Music, Visual, and Sensory Therapy, provide needed stimulation and socialization.

 Employment - At Lanterman, over sixty percent of the client's work and receive wages and Lanterman is always looking for ways to expand vocational opportunities for the clients.